The Ends of the Earth. We can be Christ’s Witnesses to those in need beyond our community and throughout the world.

 Our congregation is gathering UMCOR Kits to serve those community devastated by the recent hurricanes in Virginia, North and South Carolina and Florida.
 These recent disasters have shown us how important these kits are in times of crisis.
 These Cleaning Kits can help save someone's home.
 Fund one yourself, with your family, neighbors, club or small group for $50.
 Contact Sandy Wiseman for information.

 Volunteers who work with Early Response Teams (ERTs) are often the first people on the ground providing aid after a disaster strikes.
-Their mission is to create a caring presence.
+Their mission is to create a caring Christian presence and prevent further harm.
 They immediately help to clean things up and make homes safe, sanitary and secure.
-We will meet from 9:00 AM through 5:00 PM and the cost is $30 including lunch.
-The morning session will be in a classroom and the afternoon portion will be practical ladder and tarp learning outside, so dress accordingly.
+Teams work for 3 days.
+Fill out the online form for more information.

 Guatemala Dusty Shoes Mission - July 2019

 2019 Trip planned for July 27 - August 4, 2019 - Join us to be part of the change!